NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 - ArchiveDateFormat - Marked as obsolete.
 Instead use new ArchiveSuffixFormat
 - ArchiveNumbering - Marked as obsolete.
 Instead use new ArchiveSuffixFormat (Rolling is unsupported).

-If one still requires these options, then one can use the new NLog.Targets.ConcurrentFile-nuget-package.
+If one still requires these options, then one can use the new [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package.
-NLog.Targets.ConcurrentFile-nuget-package is the original NLog FileTarget with all its features and complexity.
+[NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package is the original NLog FileTarget with all its features and complexity.
-The goal is that NLog.Targets.ConcurrentFile-nuget-package should become legacy, but it might help some when upgrading to NLog v6.
+The goal is that [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package should become legacy, but it might help some when upgrading to NLog v6.

 Alternative options for replacing `ConcurrentWrites = true`:
-- Use the new nuget-package NLog.Targets.AtomicFile where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8.
+- Use the new nuget-package [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8.
 - Change to use `KeepFileOpen = false` where file is opened / closed when writing LogEvents.
 Recommended to use `<targets async="true">`.

 Alternative options for replacing `EnableArchiveFileCompression = true`:
 - Activate NTFS compression for the logging-folder.
 - Setup cron-job / scheduled-task that performs ZIP-compression and cleanup of the logging-folder.
 - Implement background task in the application, which monitors the logging-folder and performs ZIP-compression and cleanup.
-- Use the new nuget-package NLog.Targets.GZipFile where GZipFileTarget writes directly to a compressed log-file using GZipStream.
+- Use the new nuget-package [NLog.Targets.GZipFile](https://www.nuget.org/packages/NLog.Targets.GZipFile) where GZipFileTarget writes directly to a compressed log-file using GZipStream.

 ### NLog AtomicFileTarget without mutex

-New AtomicFileTarget has been introduced, that supports atomic file-append with help from the operating system, and supports both Windows and Linux (with help from Mono Posix) for NET8 (and newer).
+New AtomicFileTarget has been introduced with [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile), that supports atomic file-append with help from the operating system, and supports both Windows and Linux (with help from Mono Posix) for NET8 (and newer).

 Extends the standard FileTarget and adds support for `ConcurrentWrites = true`, but without using global mutex.